elliemdaw/enc-rag-playing/README.md

 - Dot product is used as a proxy for similarity search (higher numbers indicate more similar vectors)

 ### Next steps
-- Refactor into classes
+- [x] Refactor into classes
-- Allow user to provide query
+- [ ] Allow user to provide query
-- Allow user to provide documents for RAG
+- [ ] Allow user to provide documents for RAG
+- [ ] Move sentence transformers locally as well
-- Actual storage for embeddings
+- [ ] Actual storage for embeddings

 ### References:
 TenSEAL: https://github.com/OpenMined/TenSEAL